bgoonz/docs-collection/github/github/finding-security-vulnerabilities-and-errors-in-your-code/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests.md

 ---
 title: Triaging code scanning alerts in pull requests
 shortTitle: Triaging alerts in pull requests
-intro: 'When {% data variables.product.prodname_code_scanning %} identifies a problem in a pull request, you can review the highlighted code and resolve the alert.'
+intro: "When {% data variables.product.prodname_code_scanning %} identifies a problem in a pull request, you can review the highlighted code and resolve the alert."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
-permissions: 'If you have read permission for a repository, you can see annotations on pull requests.
-With write permission, you can see detailed information and resolve {% data variables.product.prodname_code_scanning %} alerts for that repository.'
+permissions: "If you have read permission for a repository, you can see annotations on pull requests.
+With write permission, you can see detailed information and resolve {% data variables.product.prodname_code_scanning %} alerts for that repository."
 versions:
-  ghes: '2.22'
+  ghes: "2.22"
 topics:
   - Security
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/triaging-code-scanning-alerts-in-pull-requests
 ---

 <!--See /content/code-security/secure-coding for the latest version of this article -->

 {% data reusables.code-scanning.beta %}